lliu6907/GA4-Funnel-and-Revenue-Analysis/README.md

 Device-level conversion was fairly consistent, with mobile slightly outperforming desktop overall.
 This suggests that drop-off may be driven more by broader shopping behavior or merchandising factors than by device-specific experience issues.

 ## Recommendations
-- Improve product-page persuasion and merchandising to reduce drop-off before cart creation
+- Put more promotional focus on apparel, since it was the strongest revenue-driving category.
+Apparel generated $171,727, far ahead of New ($25,813) and Bags ($23,860), and made up 66.2% of revenue among the top categories analyzed.
-- Prioritize top-performing apparel categories in promotional strategy
+- Improve product pages so more viewers add items to their cart.
+Only 20.48% of users who viewed a product moved to   `add_to_cart` (12,545 out of 61,252), which was the biggest drop-off in the funnel.
-- Investigate broader purchase funnel friction rather than focusing only on device-specific UX
+- Investigate broader purchase funnel friction rather than device-specific fixes first.
+Conversion was fairly similar across devices: overall `view_item → purchase` was 7.00% on desktop, 7.46% on mobile, and 6.72% on tablet.

 ## Repository Structure
 ```text